Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Welcome to the world of venture capital (VC) and private equity (PE).

-Funding of mature companies falls to the PE segment.
+Funding of mature companies falls under the PE segment.
 These are established companies with an operational and financial track record.

 They are preparing for major investments or an important acquisition (growth capital), or for a shareholder changeover (buy-out or buy-in).

-The world of PE has become decidedly more professional in these past thirty years.
-These days, Belgium can systematically provide a broad range of options to fit the local entrepreneurial spirit.
+The world of PE has become decidedly more professional in the past thirty years.
+These days Belgium can systematically provide a broad range of options to fit the local entrepreneurial spirit.